 A dose of royalty & bygone in the Bangalore Palace!

 The 18th-century private residence of the Wadiyar dynasty has multiple personalities.
-Inspired by the Windsor Castle and comprising of Hindu elements, the Bangalore Palace unveils the royalty of South Indian dynasties.
+Inspired by Windsor Castle and comprising Hindu elements, the Bangalore Palace unveils the royalty of the South Indian dynasties.
 A glance from the outside transport you to London, the interiors, however, brings you back to India.
 The city is overflowing with the technology boom, cafes, and boutiques.
 Thus the palace gives you a good reason to connect with its roots.
 Also recommended for history buffs and any aficionado of Hindu culture.

 Tantalized by the well-decorated entry, I realized how the Bangalore Palace also has a wedding venue.
-The common entry to the palace and the wedding venue gave me the glimpses of a South Indian wedding.
+The common entry to the palace and the wedding venue gave me glimpses of a South Indian wedding.
 The ground floor of the palace is adorned with ceramic blue tiles.
 The same floor also hosts private weddings in the huge ballroom.
 A private function was taking place there when I visited there and the merry festivities were a delight to witness.

 The ticket counter on the left gives easy access to the palace, with options to pay for photography.
 The palace ticket also includes an audio guide.
-The palace opens from 10h00 in the morning with the entry allowed till 18h00.
-There’s a hefty charge of a ticket person is 225₹ (3$) for Indians & 450₹ (6.5$) for foreigners and an additional 650₹ (10$) for photography.
+The palace opens from 10h00 in the morning with entry allowed till 18h00.
+There’s a hefty charge for a ticket person is 225₹ (3$) for Indians & 450₹ (6.5$) for foreigners and an additional 650₹ (10$) for photography.
 Although it seems justified when interiors are experienced first hand.
-The queue for purchasing the ticket is quick, and different bands are tied on our hands to identify ticket type.
+The queue for purchasing the ticket is quick, and different bands are tied to our hands to identify the ticket type.
 The guards are usually strict regarding photography especially if you haven’t paid for it.
 So keep that in mind, & camera and mobiles in pockets or bags.

 To take the audio guide you’ll have to submit your ID proof which can be collected back once the tour ends.
 The slip must be kept safely for receiving the ID back.